cloudflightio/autoconfigure-gradle-plugin/README.md

 In other words, if you have `org.junit.jupiter:junit-jupiter-engine:5.8.2` on your `testImplemenation` classpath, we automatically apply `test { useJUnitPlatform() }` for you.

+#### Jacoco

+This plugin also automatically applies the [Jacoco-Plugin](https://docs.gradle.org/current/userguide/jacoco_plugin.html) in order to collect code-coverage information during our unit- and integration tests.

+Call `gradle testCodeCoverageReport` to get a multi-module coverage report over all your modules in the `build/reports/jacoco/testCodeCoverageReport/html` directory of your root module.

 #### MANIFEST.MF